 8. Understand the nature of flight prices

-If you are searching for the highly desired ‘cheapest flight ever’, you need to be really lucky.
-Often the best deals have specific travel dates, so if you want the best deal, you need to be willing to travel when the deal is!
-To consistently find good airfare prices, you need to have some knowledge about how airfares work, and how to tell a good deal when you see one.
-Subscribe to promo updates to keep up to date and follow us on social media for the latest updates.
+If you are searching for the highly desired ‘cheapest flight ever,’ you will need to be really lucky.
+Often the best deals have specific travel dates, so if you want the best deal, you must be willing to travel when the flight is!
+To consistently find good airfare prices, you need to know how airfares work and how to tell a good deal when you see one.
+Subscribe to promo updates to keep up to date, and follow us on social media for the latest updates.

 9. Fly from a hub

-It may be a better option for you to travel to a popular international hub like NYC or LA and fly out from there.
-Travel agents can analyze your potential flight routes and help you decide if this will be a better option for you.
+It may be better for you to travel to a popular international hub like NYC or LA and fly out from there.
+Travel agents can analyze your potential flight routes and help you decide if this will be a better option.

 10. Pack light

-If you are looking for the very cheapest flights to Europe, they may not include checked baggage.
+They may not include checked baggage if you are looking for the cheapest flights to Europe.
 If you have a short trip and you are a packing pro, you could go with only carry-on luggage.
-When you compare prices with carriers who charge extra for checked baggage, don’t forget to factor that into the total cost.
-Using a travel agent is a good option to get a better baggage allowance, for example, here at ASAP Tickets, we sell Norwegian Air flights with free checked baggage!
+When you compare prices with carriers who charge extra for checked baggage, remember to factor that into the total cost.
+Using a travel agent is a good option for a better baggage allowance; for example, here at ASAP Tickets, we sell Norwegian Air flights with free checked baggage!

 11. Plan a multi-city or open-jaw trip